 - political criminals;

-- father fathers who were most often drowned in a tied sack (poena cullei).
+- father killers who were most often drowned in a tied sack (poena cullei).
 However, in the absence of a water reservoir, damnatio ad bestias was used;

 - child kidnappers for ransom (according to the law of 315 CE they were either thrown to eat or decapitated).